SolaceSamples/solace-samples-amqp-qpid-jms2/docs/_tutorials/publish-subscribe.md

       link: //blob/master/src/main/java/com/solace/samples/TopicSubscriber.java
 ---

-This tutorial will show you to how to connect a Apache Qpid JMS 2.0 API client to a Solace Message Router using AMQP, add a topic subscription and publish a message matching this topic subscription.
+This tutorial will show you to how to connect a Apache Qpid JMS 2.0 API client to Solace Messaging using AMQP, add a topic subscription and publish a message matching this topic subscription.
 This is the publish/subscribe message exchange pattern as illustrated here:

 This tutorial is available in [GitHub]({{ site.repository }}){:target="_blank"} along with the other [Solace Getting Started AMQP Tutorials]({{ site.links-get-started-amqp }}){:target="_top"}.